 They join us at an exciting time in the evolution of the Richmond Rovers club on and off the field and we look forward to a successful future together.

 NOTICE OF RICHMOND ROVERS RUGBY LEAGUE AND SPORTS CLUB INC. ANNUAL GENERAL MEETING TO BE HELD ON MONDAY 7 DECEMBER 2019, 6.30PM, AT RICHMOND’S CLUBROOMS

 (a) Receiving any minutes of the previous Society’s Meeting(s);

 (b) The Chair’s report on the business of the Society;

 (c) The Treasurer’s report on the finances of the Society, approval of the Audited Annual Financial Statements;

-(d) The Senior Convenor’s report on the Senior teams’ season;
+(d) The Senior Convener’s report on the Senior teams’ season;

-(e) The Junior Convenor’s report on the Junior teams’ season and Junior Committee’s finances;
+(e) The Junior Convener’s report on the Junior teams’ season and Junior Committee’s finances;

 (f) Election of Board Members;